Bithumb vs Plus500, Who's The Best?

 The minimum deposit for Plus500 is $100.

 Depending on your circumstances, a lower minimum deposit can be beneficial.
-If you are experienced with forex trading but are looking for a change then both Bithumb and Plus500 are a good option.
+If you are experienced with forex trading but are looking for a change then both Bithumb and Plus500 are a good choice.

 Bithumb vs Plus500 - Regulation And Licencing In More Detail